 remove it again before entering the Chicago River or the Cal-Sag bypass.

-what we strongly suggest.
-On either route you take, (the Lower Mississippi river or the Tennessee - Tombigbee) it is the traffic
+we strongly suggest.
+On either route you take, (the Lower Mississippi river or the Tennessee - Tombigbee) it is the traffic and long

-and long frequent stretches of narrow waterways, that restricts your sailing.
-For most of the way, it is almost impossible sail safely
+frequent stretches of narrow waterways, that restricts your sailing.
+For most of the way, it is almost impossible sail safely for any

-for any length of time between Chicago and the Gulf of Mexico.
-The traffic is heavy, the currents are strong, and the marked
+length of time between Chicago and the Gulf of Mexico.
+The traffic is heavy, the currents are strong, and the marked channels are

 However, if you a small sailboat and can step the mast yourself: If you are taking the route to New Orleans, the lowest bridge on